Rice with Peas (1 Cup)

 Portion Control

-Include a source of lean protein such as grilled chicken, tofu, or fish in your meal to help slow down the absorption of carbohydrates.
+Add a source of lean protein such as grilled chicken, tofu, or fish to your meal.
+Protein can help balance the carbohydrates in rice and peas.

 Stay Hydrated